 Duxbury, N., Hosagrahar, J., & Pascual, J. (2016).
 Why must culture be at the heart of sustainable urban development?
 Barcelona, Spain: United Cities and Local Governments.

 Eberhard, C. (2014).
 Oser le plurivers: Pour une globalisation interculturelle et responsable.
-Paris: Editions Connaissances et Savoirs.
+Paris, France: Editions Connaissances et Savoirs.